yosriady/pg_tags/README.md

 ## Setup

-To use it, you need to have an array column to act as taggable.
+To use it, you need to have an array column for your tags.

 ```ruby
 class CreatePost < ActiveRecord::Migration